As Kate Gosselin Returns To Television, Jon Gosselin Talks About Why They Got Divorced

 There were even accusations of Jon’s infidelity.

-This all coincides with Jon’s subsequent career move as a DJ once he left the hit TLC show that made the Gosselin name a household name.
+This all coincides with Jon’s subsequent career move as a DJ once he left the hit TLC show that made the Gosselins a household name.

-But Jon maintains that he was faithful to his wife throughout their marriage, and disputed the claims that he went through a “mid-life crisis” when the Gosselin family became famous.
+But Jon maintains that he was faithful to his wife throughout their marriage, and he disputed the claims that he went through a “mid-life crisis” when the Gosselin family became famous.

 “The biggest misconception is the reason for the divorce is that I cheated on my wife, but I didn’t.
 I always felt like I did Kate’s task list.
 ‘Here’s the Post-it note.
 This is what you have to do.
-This is how you’re a good husband.
+This is how you’re a good husband.’
 We knew we were going to get divorced, and then the network tried to keep us together for the benefit of the show, so I quit.”

 Must say my boy Eric does an outstanding job!!!
 Thanks again #teammikeandjoes perfect cut every time!!!
 And a very special thanks to @getbrazed for their hair and beard products!!!